SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 Add an option to remove items.

-Add an option to update quantities.
+Add an option to update item quantities.

 Use dictionaries for storing order information.

-Add customer information.
+Add customer name and contact information.

 Add payment functionality.

+Support different payment methods.

-Save receipts to a file.
+Save receipts to a text file.

-Add tax customization.
+Add customizable tax rates.

+Add customizable discount rules.

 Add more menu items.

+Allow customers to view their current order before checkout.

 Organize the project into multiple functions.

 Add unit tests.

+Add receipt numbering.

+Add date and time to receipts.

 Example